tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 - Each array element consists of the following information

-	1. numb: The number the question is
+	1. numb: The number of the question
 	2. question: The question text
 	3. answer: The correct answer
-	4. options: An array of possible answers (composed of 4 strings)
+	4. options: An array of possible answers (composed of 4 Strings)

-- One of the answers in the array will be the same as the answer listed in the array
+- One of the options in the array will be the same as the answer listed in the array
 - This data will be used by quizApp.js to dynamically change HTML elements as the user progresses through the web application

 ### /js/quizApp.js